-Meet the kind ghost Moberg at Fjelldalen's Castle (Swe), the Danish admiral Peder Tordenskiold at Sperlingholm's castle and the wraith in Årnaböke.
+Meet the kind ghost Moberg at Fjelldalen's Castle (Swe), External link, opens in new window. the Danish admiral Peder Tordenskiold at Sperlingholm's castle and the wraith in Årnaböke.

 In his cups after a harvest festival held at the castle, Moberg fell asleep on the old railway line that passed just outside the grounds.
 Moberg survived this misadventure, but his leg did not.
 The old landowner allowed Moberg to remain on the estate, helping with simple chores.

 In 1720, a duel took place in Germany between Danish Admiral Peder Tordenskiold and the Swedish Colonel Jacob Axel Staël von Holstein.
 The Danish admiral lost the duel, falling to a fatal thrust from Jacob Axel’s rapier.
 The admiral’s own rapier later found its way into the weapon collection at Sperlingsholm House, where it lives a life of its own, changing position on the wall where it hangs and even floating in mid-air.
 They say that this is the work of the vengeful spirit of Admiral Tordenskiold himself.